anirudhs123/Neural-Recommender-system/README.md

 Built a whole pipeline of recommender systems comprising of Popularity based recommender, KNN similarity based Clustering recommender, Item-Item association based recommender, Bi-Partite graph based association recommender, Neural Graph based Collaborative Filtering and Neural Embedding based Collaborative filtering.
 These mdoels were built to work on three different datasets namely Amazon Book Dataset, Movie Lens Dataset and a Supermarket user-item interaction dataset.

-Co-clustering algorithm based model was built using the Scikit-Surprise package.
-Built a cosine similarity based and Pearson similarity based collaborative filtering recommenders using the Turicreate package.
-The piepline also includes a simple popularity based recommender which takes into account the transaction frequency of each item.
+1. The pipeline includes a Co-clustering algorithm based recommender built using the Scikit-Surprise package.
+There were options to use either cosine similarity or Pearson similarity based collaborative filtering recommender, both of which were built using the Turicreate package.
+2. The piepline also includes a simple popularity based recommender which takes into account the transaction frequency of each item.
 We then predict the Top-k in terms of frequency of occurrence as recommendations.

 <p align="center">
    <img src="../gh-pages/assets/images/gesture_sample.jpg" width=400 height=300>